sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 ./docker_run.sh
 ```
 ### Installation and Running Options
-To run the scan with the Grinder Framework you need to have the computer or virtual machine with installed Linux-flavoured system like Kali Linux or Ubuntu.
+To run the scan with the Grinder Framework you need to have the computer or virtual machine with installed Linux-flavoured systems like Kali Linux or Ubuntu.
 MacOS is also ok and fully supported.

-The prefered way to run the Grinder Framework in case of the lab environment (or if you don't want to install all the dependencies and other things directly into your system) is to build it with Docker - for more information about this method you can follow the next section of the documentation: :point_right: [Building and Running in Docker](https://github.com/sdnewhop/grinder/tree/add_labs#building-and-running-in-docker)
+The preferred way to run the Grinder Framework in case of the lab environment (or if you don't want to install all the dependencies and other things directly into your system) is to build it with Docker - for more information about this method you can follow the next section of the documentation: :point_right: [Building and Running in Docker](https://github.com/sdnewhop/grinder/tree/add_labs#building-and-running-in-docker)

 To install the Grinder framework with all the dependencies directly, you can follow the next section of the documentation: :point_right: [Grinder Installing](https://github.com/sdnewhop/grinder/tree/add_labs#grinder-installing)

 ## Running and Scanning
 ### Basic Scan
 :bulb: **Note #4 (Speed):** This is the most basic scan, so depends on different reasons it might be **slow** (30-45 minutes for all 50+ products from AI-Finger).
-If you want to try the basic idea faster with less results, you can go to the next part below (see :point_right: [Faster Scan with Less Results](#faster-scan-with-less-results))
+If you want to try the basic idea faster with fewer results, you can go to the next part below (see :point_right: [Faster Scan with Fewer Results](#faster-scan-with-fewer-results))

 To get the basic scanning results with different ML/AI solutions from the Grinder Framework you can run the following command inside the running Docker container shell (which you will get after `./docker_run.sh` running):
 ```bash